Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Multi_bank_source_synchronous_design/README.md

 instantiations in the design.

 The capture clock should be received on the package pin pair assigned in the constraints file.
 It should be received on NIBBLESLICE[0] because it is the only NIBBLESLICE that has clock forwarding abilities.
 Refer to the "Inter-nibble and Inter-byte Clocking
-Within an XPIO Bank" figure in the Versal ACAP SelectIO Resources Architecture Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am010-versal-selectio.pdf">AM010</a>).
+Within an XPIO Bank" figure in the Versal Adaptive SoC SelectIO Resources Architecture Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am010-versal-selectio.pdf">AM010</a>).

 The data received at the RX core interface is transmitted to the programmable logic via the PHY and the bank instances, where it gets checked by the PRBS checker.

 ![Clock Data Relationship](./Images/Edge%20DDR.PNG)

-<h3>Configure and Generate an RX Advanced I/O Wizard Core</h3>
+### Configure and Generate an RX Advanced I/O Wizard Core

-<h4>Generating an RX Core</h4>
+#### Generating an RX Core

 After following the previous steps to generate the top-level design and the clock source core, the next step is to generate TX and RX cores for operation.
 Follow these steps to generate the